-The red grape variety (also Pully B-28) is a new breed between Gamay x Reichensteiner.
-It was crossed in Switzerland in 1970 by André Jaquinet at the Federal Research Institute Changins near Nyon (Vaud, Switzerland).
-She was first called Gastar and then Granoir before she received her final name.
+The red grape variety (also Pully B-28) is a new cross between Gamay x Reichensteiner.
+The cross was made in Switzerland in 1970 by André Jaquinet at the Federal Research Station Changins near Nyon (Vaud, Switzerland).
+It was first called Gastar and then Granoir before receiving its final name.
 Plant variety protection was granted in 1990.
-From the same parents, the new varieties Gamaret and Mara were born.
-The early maturing vine is resistant to botrytis.
-It produces colourful, fruity red wines with blackberry aromas.
-The variety is cultivated in Switzerland in the cantons of Geneva, Vaud and Valais on 203 hectares.
-There are also small populations in Germany, Savoy-France(0.5 ha) and Puglia-Italy(13 ha).
-In 2010, a total of 216 hectares of vineyards were designated (Kym Anderson).
+The same parents also gave rise to the new varieties Gamaret and Mara.
+The early-maturing vine is resistant to botrytis.
+It produces colourful, fruity red wines with a blackberry aroma.
+In Switzerland, the variety is cultivated on 225 hectares in the cantons of Geneva, Vaud and Valais.
+There are also small populations in Germany, Savoie-France(0.2 ha) and Apulia-Italy(4 ha).
+In 2016, 229 hectares of vines were reported (Kym Anderson).